helloyanis/windows-account-picture-changer/README.md

-# Windows transparent account picture
+# Windows account picture changer

 Finally get rid of that black border around transparent images for your Windows account picture!

 ![before](images/before.png)![after](images/after.png)

+Also allows you to use `.gif` files as your profile image!
+And they move!

 ## How to use